 Disabled Veteran plates are available for passenger vehicles and motorcycles.
 A $10.00 plate fee will be charged annually for the Disabled Veteran plate, no registration fee is charged.
-It will be necessary to complete a South Dakota Military License Plate Application.
+It will be necessary to complete an Application for Special License Plates (MV-4000).

 Medal of Honor Plate: Any resident Veteran owner of a motor vehicle who has received the Medal of Honor may apply to the Secretary of Revenue and Regulation for special license plates.
 If the applicant no longer qualifies for the plates or dies, the special plates may not be displayed on the vehicle beyond the expiration of the plates or renewal stickers.
 There is no fee charged for this plate.
 A $5 mailing fee is also assessed.
-It will be necessary to complete an Application for Special License Plates (MV-101).
+It will be necessary to complete an Application for Special License Plates (MV-4000).

 Gold Star Plate: A resident owner of a motor vehicle who is a Parent, a Spouse, a sibling, or a Child of a member of the US Armed Forces who died while in service to this country or who died as a result of the service.
 If applicant dies, the plates may be retained by the plate owner's Family, but may not be displayed on the vehicle beyond the expiration date of the plates or stickers.
 A $10.00 special plate fee will be charged for the initial plate plus the annual registration fee assessed.
 A $5 mailing fee is also assessed.
-Applicant must complete a South Dakota Special License Plate Application form (MV-101 and submit for verification purposes a copy of the Department of Defense Report of Casualty (DD Form 1300) or death notice, or verification from the U.S. Department of Veterans Affairs that the service member's death was service-related.
+Applicant must complete a South Dakota Special License Plate Application form (MV-4000) and submit for verification purposes a copy of the Department of Defense Report of Casualty (DD Form 1300) or death notice, or verification from the U.S. Department of Veterans Affairs that the Service member's death was service-related.

 Veterans Plate: Any resident Veteran owner of a motor vehicle, who has a valid SD driver's license and who signs an affidavit attesting that he/she is an honorably discharged Veteran having served on active duty in the armed forces of the U.S..
 Applicants will choose the emblem and the indicator below the emblem.
 If no indicator is chosen the branch of service will be printed below the emblem.
 Veterans will pay the registration fee and an initial $10.00 special plate fee.
-Veteran must complete an South Dakota Application for Veteran and Active Duty Military Member License Plates and Affidavit.
+Veteran must complete a South Dakota Application for Veteran and Active Duty Military Member License Plates and Affidavit.

 National Guard Plate: A resident owner of a motor vehicle who is a regularly enlisted or commissioned member of the National Guard, other than an inactive member, may receive National Guard license plates.
 A retired member of the South Dakota National Guard, with twenty (20) years or more of creditable service is entitled to make application for National Guard plates.
 These plates are subject to the same limitations and conditions as are applicable to active members.
-Any member of the National Guard who is discharged, separated, or furloughed to a reserve or inactive status shall surrender the National Guard plates to the Division of Motor Vehicles..
+Any member of the National Guard who is discharged, separated, or furloughed to a reserve or inactive status shall surrender the National Guard plates to the Division of Motor Vehicles.
 The Fee for an initial National Guard plate is $10.00, in addition to the registration fee.
 There is no additional fee for the renewal of the special plate, but the registration fee is assessed.
-A $5 mailing fee is also assessed. t will be necessary to complete an Application for Special License Plates (MV-101).
+A $5 mailing fee is also assessed.
+I1t will be necessary to complete an Application for Special License Plates (MV-4000).

 Active Duty Military Plate: Distinctive plate indicating the current Service member's branch of service (Army, Navy, Marine Corps, Air Force or Coast Guard).
 Service members will pay the regular plate fee and an initial $10.00 special plate fee.
-Complete an South Dakota Application for Veteran and Active Duty Military Member License Plates and Affidavit.
+Complete a South Dakota Application for Veteran and Active Duty Military Member License Plates and Affidavit.

-Medical Benefits: Same as active duty
+Medical Benefits: (SDCL §33-7-7) Same as active duty.

 Eligibility: National Guard Service member injury or illness incurred in line-of-duty.
-(SDCL) 33-7-1 to 33-7-7

 Eligibility: National Guard Service member Injury occurs while serving on State Active Duty.

 Eligibility: National Guard Service member Injury/Death occurs while serving on State Active Duty.
-(SDCL) 33-7-7

 Eligibility: Applications are obtained from the Game, Fish and Parks office in Pierre or from a game warden.
-(SDCL) 41-8-31

-Free Admission and Reduced Camping Fees for Veterans: Certain resident Veterans may obtain free admission to any South Dakota state park and are eligible for a fifty percent discount on any camping fee or associated electrical fee.
+Free Admission and Reduced Camping Fees for Veterans: (SDCL §41-17-13.4) Certain resident Veterans may obtain free admission to any South Dakota state park and are eligible for a fifty percent discount on any camping fee or associated electrical fee.
 Veterans Disability Park Entrance Application

 Eligibility: The Veteran must be totally disabled from service-connected disabilities or be in receipt of the VA "K" award or have been held as a Prisoner of War.
 Application forms may be obtained from the local park manager or through the Game, Fish and Parks office in Pierre.
-(SDCL) 41-17-13.4

 Veterans Bonus: South Dakota is paying a bonus to members of the Armed Forces who were legal residents of the state for no less than six months immediately preceding their period of active duty and who served on active duty during one or more of the following periods.